bfansports/CloudProcessingEngine/index.md

 In this documentation you will find the necessary information to get started with the Cloud Processing Engine (CPE).

+> **IMPORTANT: This documentation is not yet finalized.** Some sections are missing and some information is off.
+We are actively working on it.

 <br>

 ### What is CPE ?